pontus-vision/pontus-vision/README.md

 **<details><summary>Instructions</summary>**

   To reset a user's password, one only needs to change it using Keycloak single sign-on and access management.
-Go to the following link => [https://$HOSTNAME/auth/](https://$HOSTNAME/auth/) and authenticate with admin default credential **username:admin/password:admin**.
+Go to the following link => [https://add-hostname-here/auth/](https://<add-hostname-here>/auth/) and authenticate with admin default credential **username: admin / password: admin**.

   Here's some screenshots steps on how to reset a user's password: